-The editors of JustThis, the Austin Zen Center's online journal, invite you to join an ongoing Writing Group meeting weekly on Tuesdays between 6:45 and 8:15 p.m in the upstairs classroom.
+The editors of JustThis, the Austin Zen Center's online journal, invite you to join an ongoing Writing Group meeting weekly in the upstairs classroom.
 The purpose of the group is to encourage gentle awareness and invite your creativity and responsiveness to arise in the moment.
 Because Zen isn't about anything, the content of your writing is yours to explore.
-We will provide prompts, but everything is available to you.
+We provide prompts, but everything is available to you.

 Anyone with an interest in writing is encouraged to attend.
 Please bring a notebook and pen or laptop with you.

-There will be no charge for this group.
+There is no charge for this group.
 Donations to the Austin Zen Center are always welcome.